 Plus, keep your customers happy by instantly giving out rewards when they’re earned.
 No more hassles of remembering a card!

 A great way to manage your referrals with smart software is through Referral Rock.
-This program allows small businesses to completely customize their referral program and create an amazing setup that works for your brand.
-It’s a great option for those who don’t have technical expertise.
-However, it can also be used by pros through their HTML and CSS import options.
-Help your brand thrive with a successful customer referral program.
+This program allows your small business to completely customize its referral program and create an amazing setup that works for your brand.
+It’s a great option for those who don’t have technical expertise, as there’s no coding required.
+Plus, Referral Rock integrates with several types of business software, so you can keep all your software programs working together.

 Consider signing up for a free trial for a no-risk way to test out this product.